Mike Barnett (athlete)

-Michael H. Barnett (born May 21, 1961, in Montebello, California, United States) is an American athlete who competes in the javelin.
+Michael H. Barnett (born May 21, 1961) is an American athlete who competes in the javelin.
 He competed in the 1992 Summer Olympics, finishing 7th.

 Following the prime of his athletic career, Barnett went into coaching at Azusa Pacific University.
 He coached decathlete Bryan Clay to the 2008 gold medal in the decathlon.
 He also was part of the track and field team in the Spanish club Larios A.A.M. now named Asociación Atlética Moratalaz, directed by Rafael Pajaron.